 John Wechsler, Founder of Launch Fishers and The Indiana IoT Lab

 John has founded, co-founded or served in C-level roles in several high-growth and venture-backed startups including Formstack, Formspring, DeveloperTown, Vontoo, Wishoo and beenz.
 In 2012, John founded Launch Fishers, a 52,000 square foot launch pad for start-ups and high-potential enterprises with the goal of being a catalyst for economic development.
 In 2014, John founded the statewide entrepreneurial mentorship initiative Launch Indiana; he continues to serve as an active advisor to entrepreneurs and startup teams.
-In 2017, John founded The Indiana IoT Lab in Fishers (IndianaIoT.com), a 24,000 square foot innovation and commercialization hub for Internet of Things (IoT)-related enterprises scheduled to grand open on March 21, 2018.
+In 2017, John founded The Indiana IoT Lab in Fishers (IndianaIoT.com), a 24,000 square foot innovation and commercialization hub for Internet of Things (IoT)-related enterprises.

 John has been a lifetime volunteer with community and nonprofit organizations and currently serves on the Board of Directors of the Indiana State Chamber of Commerce where he co-chairs the Technology & Innovation Council.